Assembling Picade Max (3/4)

 Ta da!
 The volume dial and power button should both now be safely plumbed in.

-Fitting the LCD controls
+Fitting the LCD controls and legend

 Add the square black keycaps to the Picade Max LCD Keypad board (they should just push on to the switches, but they do require quite a bit of pressure).